friends-of-presta/fop_console/CONTRIBUTING.md

 // if the command is located at src/Commands namespace FOP\Console\Commands;
-// or if command is located in a subfolder namespace FOP\Console\Commands\Domain; // e.g. namespace FOP\Console\Commands\Configuration
+// or if command is located in a sub folder namespace FOP\Console\Commands\Domain; // e.g. namespace FOP\Console\Commands\Configuration

 use FOP\Console\Command;